qurben/unwired-gpio-python/README.md

 When you have a working installation, place this repository in the `openwrt/package` folder or create a symlink to this repository in that folder.

-Register the module in make menuconfig
+Register the module in make menuconfig by navigating to 'Languages' > 'Python' and selecting unwired-gpio-python.

 ```bash
 make menuconfig